9 Ways to Keep Your CPD Record Up To Date

-As an assessor, you will be seen as an ‘expert’ by your learners, so it is important that you stay as up to date within your field as possible.
-Also, if you do decide to move jobs your prospective employer will want to see your CPD record, so it is good practice to keep it updated!
+As an Assessor, you will be seen as an ‘expert’ by your learners.
+So it’s important that you stay as up to date within your field as possible.
+If you decide to move jobs, your prospective employer will want to see your CPD record.
+We at Brooks and Kirk may also want to see it if you want to enrol on any of our IQA qualifications.
+All in all, it’s good practice to keep it updated!

 After that quick reminder of what a CPD record is, you may be thinking well how do I add to this?
 What classes as CPD?
 Here are the top 9 ways to keep your CPD record up to date:

-Those boring standardisation meetings that you have to drag yourself to at least twice a year actually count towards your CPD.
-So it really is worth attending them after all!
-These meetings are held to ensure all assessors are updated on any changes to assessing standards, so in all seriousness they are very important to attend.
-They also provide a great opportunity to share tips and best practices with other assessors, enhancing your knowledge.
+Those ‘boring standardisation meetings’ that you have to drag yourself to at least twice a year actually count towards your CPD.
+So it really is worth attending them.
+Standardisation meetings are held to ensure all assessors are updated on any changes to assessing standards.
+It also helps the team feel confident in their assessing decisions, when the team can all agree on them.
+They provide a great opportunity to share tips and best practices with other assessors, enhancing your knowledge.

 If you aren’t sure when these standardisation meetings are held, they are generally arranged by the Lead IQA for your centre, so contact them directly.

-There are always hundreds of CPD events or conferences held throughout the UK, so they shouldn’t be too hard to find.
-They are a great way to keep up to date on any specific changes to the qualifications you deliver.
-Also they often bring in expert speakers to help promote the event so you never know who you may rub shoulders with!
+There are always hundreds of CPD events or conferences held throughout the UK, in all sectors.
+They shouldn’t be too hard to find, whether they are local to you or online.
+CPD events are a great way to keep up to date on any specific changes to the qualifications you deliver.
+These events often bring in expert speakers to help promote the event – so you never know who you may rub shoulders with!
 If you are keen to stay one step ahead, events and conferences are the way forward.

 Feedback > Reflection > Evaluation > Action